-The following Local Government guidance note Produced in partnership with Andrew Millross, Partner of Anthony Collins Solicitors LLP provides comprehensive and up to date legal information covering:
+The following Local Government practice note Produced in partnership with Mr Andrew Millross of Anthony Collins Solicitors provides comprehensive and up to date legal information covering:

 The UK public procurement regime derives from EU public procurement laws, and is therefore impacted by the UK’s withdrawal from the EU.
 For general updates on the process and preparations for Brexit, see Practice Note: Brexit timeline.
 For further reading on the impact of Brexit on public procurement, see Practice Note: Brexit—the implications for public procurement.